Out of School Care and Recreation: CYF Standards for Approved OSCAR Programs

 CYF consulted with OSCAR service providers, and other interested stakeholders, to develop the 11 standards (or rather standard 'areas') by which an OSCAR service is approved.
 Suitable policies and procedures must be in place to account for: Program environment, Program operation, Health and Safety, Child Protection, Supervision, Emergencies, Staff, Buildings and Facilities, Recordkeeping, Finance, and Camps (if delivered during holidays, though this often covers 24 hours or overnight, including sleeping arrangements).

-While these 11 standards form the basis of approval, CYF is really looking for the right Systems, Venue, and People.

-Recreation Focus
+Recreation focus

-This sector does not provide education or curriculum delivery as OSCAR care is a recreation based service, by definition, and by delivery.
+This sector does not provide education or curriculum delivery as OSCAR care is a recreation based service, by definition and by delivery.

 The OSCAR industry has a national body, the OSCAR Foundation.
 By contractual agreement, the OSCAR Foundation provides monitoring of the industry by providing advisers in some regions, delivering a yearly conference and ensuring government funded programmes are being delivered by yearly visits.

 With CYF approval, programmes can offer parents discounted fees and may apply for yearly assistance funding from the MSD.

-Support and Quality Control
+Support and quality control

 In the two large regions of Canterbury and Auckland, local networks of OSCAR service providers have secured an agreement to receive funding directly, thus being able to employ their own OSCAR advisers.
 Regional networks (OSCN in Auckland and The Christchurch OSCAR Network in Canterbury) the advisers report on service delivery to the OSCAR Foundation.

 The OSCAR Foundation, formally the national body went into liquidation in May 2012.